fredcy/tzchat-web/content/pages/tzchat-faq.md

 most Tezos people already using Matrix their homeserver is matrix.org (as appears in their username).

-The result is that it's necessary to create a new account and set it up from scratch, rejoining rooms (including "People" ones that serve for DM chat in Matrix) and reestablishing any permissions in those rooms.
+To use the new tzchat.org service it's necessary to create a new account and set it up from scratch, rejoining rooms (including "People" ones that serve for DM chat in Matrix) and reestablishing any permissions in those rooms.

 ## Do I need to create a new account to continue using the Tezos Matrix/Riot rooms?